Tungsten Rings by

 Mokume Gane Tungsten Rings

 Please Note: Tungsten carbide rings, while incredibly strong, are not indestructible.
-Therefore, our manufacturers will void the warranty if a ring is altered in any way, including sizing, drilling, stone setting, polishing, boiling, chemical damage from cleaning, soldering, burning or showing evidence of obvious repeated physical abuse, such as striking with a hammer.
+Therefore, our manufacturers will void the warranty if a ring is altered in any way, including sizing, drilling, stone setting, polishing, boiling, chemical damage from cleaning, soldering, burning, or showing evidence of obvious repeated physical abuse, such as striking with a hammer.
 View our warranty page for more details.